2024 Fall Foliage Outlook

 Finally, as we pushed through to September, near to or below average precipitation was observed for the month across the Northeast and portions of the Mid-Atlantic.
 Temperatures as a whole across this region were near to or above average, especially in the interior elevations.
 Temperatures also remained above average across much of the Midwest, with rainfall remaining below average.

-So where does that leave us for the autumn foliage?
+So where does that leave us?
 Well, for many across the Northeast and Mid-Atlantic, warm summer-time temperatures combined with "normal" or near to normal precipitation throughout the summer months has allowed for us to stick to near-normal timing for peak foliage colors.
-You can take a look at check out typical timing across the northeast in the graphic above.
+You can take a look at check out typical timing across the northeast in the graphic above compared to how we are at the current moment.

 In addition to the timeline for peak color being near normal, colors will likely be quite vibrant, particularly across the Northeast, thanks to rainfall being close to normal.
 An excess amount of rainfall would pose a fungus risk to trees, causing leaves to be more "dull".
 On the flipside, below normal rain causes trees to be drained of their moisture and thus, allows the leaves to dry out quicker.
 This leads to color change happening early and leaves falling easier.
 For more details on how this all works, check out the latest episode of our podcast, 'The Weather Lounge'.
 We chatted with the founder of The Foliage Report, Kyle Cotner, who talked all about the science behind leaf changes.